 FASHION AND PORTRAIT PHOTOGRAPHY WITH AN EMPHASIS ON ANALOG APPROACHES

-Known for his surreal, dark and mystic portraits, Oliver Blohm was recently hailed as “one of the most interesting upcoming photography talents in Germany” by FLAIR Magazine
+Known for his surreal, dark and mystic portraits, Oliver Blohm was not only hailed as “one of the most interesting upcoming photography talents in Germany” by FLAIR Magazin, he recently also earned himself the “New Talent Award 2019” by ProfiFoto and Canon.

 Working on the fine line between painting and photography, his experimental image making produces unique effects which challenge the borders of traditional analog processes.
 The unconventional approach he employs has carried his photographs from Iceland to India, the USA to Russia and earned him a place in Zitty Magazine, as one of Berlin‘s new artists to watch in 2016.